Rajpratik71/linux-manPages/pmap.md

               Do not display some header or footer lines.

        -A, --range low,high
               Limit results to the given range to low and high address range.
-              Notice that the low and high arguments are single string  sepa‐ rated with comma.
+Notice that the low and high arguments are single string separated with comma.

        -X     Show even more details than the -x option.
 WARNING: format changes according to /proc/PID/smaps

        -XX    Show everything the kernel provides